How to Get Trade Secret Protection

 Limit the disclosure of confidential information and trade secrets to those who really need to know the information.
 Ensure all employment, independent contractor, sales, and license agreements include confidentiality provisions.

 If you need help on how to get trade secret protection, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.